Cray-HPE/docs-csm/upgrade/Stage_0_Prerequisites.md

    [Upgrade Troubleshooting](README.md#relevant-troubleshooting-links-for-upgrade-related-issues).
    If the failure persists, then open a support ticket for guidance before proceeding.

-1. (`ncn-m001#`) Assign a new CFS configuration to the worker nodes.

-   The content of the new CFS configuration is described in *HPE Cray EX System Software Getting Started Guide S-8000*, section
-   "HPE Cray EX Software Upgrade Workflow" subsection "Cray System Management (CSM)".

 1. (`ncn-m001#`) Unset the `NEXUS_PASSWORD` variable, if it was set in the earlier step.

    ```bash